Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 ```
 The web service will be running in http://localhost:8070/

-2. Now copy and paste your pdfs inside the directory called 'Papers' that's inside the directory '2ndAssigment' that you downloaded when downloaded this repository.
+2. Now copy and paste your pdfs inside the directory called 'Papers' that's inside the directory '2ndAssigment' that you downloaded when downloading this repository.
-3. Now change directories in your terminal until you are inside the '2ndAssigment' directory and run the next command:
+3. Now change directories in your terminal until you are inside the './AIandOpenScienceInResearchSoftwareEngineering-main/**2ndAssigment**' directory and run the next command:
 ```bash
   python request_grobid.py
 ```
-This runs a Python script that'll connect to the GROBID server and download all of the XML of the pdfs inside the 'Papers' directory.
+This runs a Python script that'll connect to the GROBID server and download all of the XML of the pdfs inside the 'Papers' directory, it maight take a few minutes.
+**NOTE: if the grobid server it's taking long just stop the container and start it again, and the run the prior command once more.

-4. Chech the 'Papers' directory to make sure that all of the xmls are there and to stop the docker Grobid server pres ctrl + pq, after that, you can run each of the python scripts for each task, mentioned next:
+4. Chech the 'Papers' directory to make sure that all of the xmls are there and stop the docker container, after that, you can run each of the python scripts for each task, mentioned next:

 ## First task